-The music department at the University of Nevada, Reno offers an array of graduate degrees in music.
-Find a track that fits you.
+The Department of Music offers several graduate degrees in music.
+Find the one that fits your passion.

 - Master of Arts in Music History/Musicology

 General Information About the Master of Music Degree

 - Program Length: The usual length of the degree program is two years (four semesters).

 - Maximum Length: The maximum number of years allowed to complete the Master of Music degree is six years (twelve semesters).

 - Graduate Special: This classification is for students who wish to take graduate courses but do not plan to pursue an advanced degree program, or for students who do not yet meet requirements for graduate standing.
 Up to nine credits of graduate special standing may be applied toward a formal degree program.